-On December 4, 2019 we released positive AURORA Phase 3 trial results for LN.
-As a result, we are currently compiling an NDA for LN to be submitted to the FDA by the end of the second quarter of 2020.
+On December 4, 2019 we released positive AURORA Phase 3 trial results for LN and on July 21, 2020 we announced that the FDA has accepted the filing of the NDA for voclosporin, as a potential treatment for LN.
 As a result, management has determined that royalties are more probable to be payable in the future than in previous years, and therefore have recorded a royalty obligation.